marqsec/wlsbruteforce/README.md

 * **Progress Visualization with `tqdm`:**
   Integrates the `tqdm` library to display a real-time progress bar during brute-force attempts.
-  This helps users monitor speed, track attempts, and visually estimate remaining time â€” essential for educational and debugging purposes.
+  This helps users monitor speed, track attempts, and visually estimate remaining time — essential for educational and debugging purposes.

 * **HTTP Support with `requests`:**
   Provides optional compatibility with the `requests` module, allowing developers to:
   - Send guessed passwords to an API endpoint